Resurrection Baptist Church

 Weekly and Monthly

-On Sundays, we meet to discuss the Book of Romans at 1 PM.
+On Sundays, we meet to work on learning foundational pieces of the Christian faith at 1 PM.

-We also get together once a month for lunch at a local restaurant and have a few special gatherings throughout the year.
+We will also get together once a month beginning in February 2020.
 We keep in touch during the week to share praises and prayer requests.

 Sundays , 1PM